Search The Blog

 Health news feedDrexel Student Dies From Meningococcal InfectionLifetime Battle: Kids' Struggles Don't End When the War Is OverFamilies of the Missing Face Painful LimboSlightly Higher Blood Pressure Linked to Stroke RiskHealthy New Hybrid: Meet the BrusselKaleU.S.
 Health Care System Has $5.6 Billion Security Problem

 Deployed soldier returns to surprise wife before birth of son

 He traveled from Afghanistan to MultiCare Tacoma General Hospital

 As Amanda Arehart prepared to give birth at MultiCare Tacoma General Hospital, she thought her husband, a combat medic deployed to Afghanistan, was on a mission.

 After more than two days of travel, Spc.
 Matt Arehart surprised his wife just 15 minutes before their son was born.

 "I had to fight hard to get here," Spc.
 Arehart said as he arrived just in time at Tacoma General.

 "The best mission ever," Amanda Arehart said.

 The nurses and doctors as the Family Birth Center at MultiCare Tacoma General Hospital were in on the secret.
-The baby was scheduled to arrive at noon, but they pushed it back to 1 p.m. to give Matt a chance to arrive in time to be there with Amanda.
+The baby was scheduled to arrive at noon, but they pushed back the scheduled C-section to 1 p.m. to give Matt a chance to arrive in time.

 Amanda Arehart praised her physician, Dr. Mark Behnam, who wrote three letters on behalf of the couple to encourage military leaders to let Spc.
-Matt Arehart come home for the birth of their son.
+Matt Arehart come home for the birth of their son, whom they named Gunner.